 NOTE: L1 (hot) and L2 (neutral) polarity must be observed when making field connections to the furnace.
 The ignition control may not sense flame if L1 and L2 are reversed.
-Make all electrical connections in accordance with the latest edition of the National Electrical Code ANSI/NFPA70 or, in Canada, The Canadian Electrical Code and local codes having jurisdiction.
+Make all electrical connections in accordance with the latest edition of the National Electrical Code ANSI/NFPA70 and local codes having jurisdiction.